-Garo, Rabha, Assamese, Khasi, Bengali, English are the languages used in the diocesan territory.
+Garo, Rabha, Assamese, Khasi, Bengali and English are the languages used in the diocesan territory.

-Although Christianity took its roots in Garo Hills as early as in 1867, it was only in 1933 that Catholic missionaries began organized evangelization work among Garos.
-Prior to 1933, some missionaries had occasionally visited areas inhabited by Garos.
-Father Rudolf Fontaine, a Salvatorian priest then residing in Guwahati, was the first Catholic Priest to visit Garoland in 1913.
+Although Christianity took its roots in Garo Hills as early as in 1867, it was only in 1933 that Catholic missionaries began organized evangelization work.
+Prior to 1933, some missionaries had occasionally visited areas inhabited by the Garos.
+Father Rudolf Fontaine, a Salvatorian priest then residing in Guwahati, was the first Catholic priest to visit Garoland in 1913.
 It is recorded that during the time of the Jesuit missionaries (1914-1922), Father Carberry SJ visited Laskarpara, a village of the Garos, in 1921.

 The missionary endeavors in Garo Hills received a great boost with the arrival of missionaries from South India.
 The first Indian missionaries to set foot in Garo Hills were Fathers M.P.
 Alexander and Mathew Elanjipuram who came to Garo Hills in 1956.
 Father E.O.
 Mathew in 1959 and Fathers George Mamalassery and George Elavankunnel in 1960 followed them.
 In the year 1970, the MSMHC Sisters, the Missionary Congregation of Blessed Sacrament Fathers and some diocesan priests from Changanacherry diocese volunteered to work in Garo Hills.

-Bishop O. Marengo SDB, former ordinary of Dibrugarh and Tezpur, was appointed Episcopal Vicar in 1972.
-On April 7, 1973, Tura was made a diocese by detaching territories from the Archdiocese of Shillong-Guwahati with Bishop Marengo as Apostolic Administrator.
-The diocese had at that time around 40,000 Garo Catholics spread over the entire Garo Hills and the Goalpara and Kamrup districts of Assam.
-There were 6 parishes and a total of 21 priests: 16 religious and 5 diocesan.
-The sisters were only 26 in number.
+Bishop O. Marengo SDB, former ordinary of Dibrugarh and Tezpur, was appointed episcopal vicar in 1972.
+On April 7, 1973, Tura was made a diocese by detaching territories from the archdiocese of Shillong-Guwahati with Bishop Marengo as apostolic administrator.
+At that time, the diocese had around 40,000 Garo Catholics spread over the entire Garo Hills and the Goalpara and Kamrup districts of Assam.

-In the same year, on June 17, 2004, Pope John Paul II, nominated Father Andrew R Marak as the coadjutor bishop of Tura.
-He was ordained a bishop by Archbishop Pedro Lopéz Quitanta, Apostolic Nuncio to India on Oct.
+On June 17, 2004, Pope John Paul II nominated Father Andrew R Marak as the coadjutor bishop of Tura.
+He was ordained bishop on Oct.
 3, 2004 at Tura.

 The diocesan area is well connected in terms of transport infrastructure by roads.
 The nearest airport is in Guwahati city.